youngist/clean-blog/_posts/2014-01-21-Using-MLK-Jr-Day-to-Rewrite-Anti-Racist-Mythology.md

 This MLK day, I think we should all be looking at the picture a little more closely.

-Muna Mire is an organizer, writer and a Black girl from the future.
+<em>Muna Mire is an organizer, writer and a Black girl from the future.
 A recent University of Toronto grad, she is a member of the editorial board of {Young}ist, a young people-powered media start up.
 You can find her freelance work at Bitch, Huffington Post, The Feminist Wire, and elsewhere.
-Her interests include progressive politics, movement building, postcolonial literature, feminisms and speaking back to The Man.
+Her interests include progressive politics, movement building, postcolonial literature, feminisms and speaking back to The Man.</em>